Vanilla Feedforward Neural Networks as a Discretization of Dynamical Systems: Notations and main results

 The detailed construction is shown in Section 3.5.
-The basic observation is that $\tanh(\nu)$ and $\nu + \Delta t C \tanh(\nu)$ are strictly monotone functions of $\nu \in \mathbb{R}$ provide $C$ is a fixed constant and $\Delta t$ is small enough.
-Then they can be approximated by leaky-ReLU networks with width one, according to the one-dimensional result.
-The specific structure of $T_k^{(i,j)}$ is designed so that we can approximate it by the composition of linear transformation and (one dimensional) leaky-ReLU activations.
+The basic observation is that $\tanh(\nu)$ and $\nu + \Delta t C \tanh(\nu)$ are strictly monotonic functions of $\nu \in \mathbb{R}$, provided that $C$ is a fixed constant and $\Delta t$ is sufficiently small.
+Then, they can be approximated by leaky-ReLU networks with a width of one according to the one-dimensional result.
+The specific structure of $T_k^{(i,j)}$ is designed so that we can approximate it by the composition of a linear transformation and (one-dimensional) leaky-ReLU activations.